Edy-Barraza/Particle-Discovery/README.md

 ```
 compute_normalization.py will print out the means and the standard deviations,

 <h3>III.
-Neural Network Trainer </h3>
+Neural Network Trainer & Analysis</h3>

-Now that we have the means and std devs, we can pass them on to train.py, where we will train a Densely Connected 161 layer Neural Network using the ADAM optimizer.
+Now that we have the means and std devs, we can pass them on to train.py, where we will train a Densely Connected 161 layer Neural Network using the ADAM optimizer, report the training behavior of the neural net, a ROC Curve, and a Confusion Matrix.
 To do so, we run the following command:

 ```
-python train.py --PATH_data /path/to/organized/dataset/ --PATH_save_images /path/to/convenient/folder/ --means 0.002886 0.015588 0.016239 --stdevs 0.052924 0.123025 0.125617 --fc_features 19872
+python train.py --PATH_data /path/to/organized/dataset/ --PATH_save_images /path/to/save/analysis/report/ --means 0.002886 0.015588 0.016239 --stdevs 0.052924 0.123025 0.125617 --fc_features 19872
 ```

 train.py run configurations